-Nerve pain has several possible causes.
+Nerve pain in your arm or leg or nerve pain in another part of your body has several causes.
 The most well-known nerve pain is a hernia in your back or neck.
 With a hernia the nerve root is pinched by a bulge of an intervertebral disc.
 All nerve entrapments that happen within the spine are called central nerve entrapments.
 All the nerves that gets trapped outside the spine are called zeperiferous nerve entrapments.

 PERIPHERAL NERVE ENTRAPMENT